 Live out loud

-Our College is ranked in the top 10 for music, opera and voice, musical conducting and composition, and orchestra/symphony by U.S. News & World Report.
+• The College is ranked in the top 10 for Music, Opera and Voice, Musical Conducting and Composition, and Orchestra/Symphony by U.S. News & World Report.

-● CCM was one of only 14 recipients, from among 421 submissions, of the 2000 National Honor Award for Outstanding Architecture by the American Institute of Architects.
+• CCM programs are housed in a building that was one of only 14 recipients, of 421 submissions, of a National Honor Award for Outstanding Architecture by the American Institute of Architects.

 • Overall percentage of minority students: 21%

-• Percentage of Pell-eligible students among first-year, degree-seeking undergrads: 28%
+• Pell-eligible students among first-year, degree-seeking undergrads: 28%

-FINANCIAL AID: Multiple scholarships and other forms of support; the University provides close to $50 million annually to undergraduates in merit-, talent-, and need-based aid and scholarships.
-All told, the University administers close to $500 million in aid to all students in the form of federal, state, institutional, and private support.
+Financial aid: Multiple scholarships and other forms of support; the University provides close to $60 million annually to undergraduates in merit-, talent-, and need-based aid and scholarships.
+Altogether, the University administers close to $500 million in aid to all students in the form of federal, state, institutional, and private support.

 • Tuition, Ohio resident, graduate: $14,468